mjdrushton/atsim-potentials/docs/reference/potable_input.rst

   * Potential-modifiers may be used in this section:

       - :ref:`potential-modifiers` - are introduced here.
-      - :ref:`ref-potential-modifiers` - list of potential-modifiers.
+      - :ref:`list-of-potential-modifiers` - list of potential-modifiers.